-This information will help us map their distribution and important areas of use.
-We can then use it to locate high-risk areas for pygmy blue whales and a range of other species on the North West Shelf.
+From analyses of the data collected, we mapped their distribution and important areas of use and used it to locate high-risk areas for pygmy blue whales and a range of other species on the North West Shelf.

 For example, ship strike is a threat for these large whales, especially where there are higher numbers of vessels in the same vicinity.
 By using information on vessel activity with information on whale movement and distribution and identifying the overlap between the animals and vessels we have identified 'hotspots' of exposure to this and other threats.
 View the results by clicking here.

 AIMS research on pygmy blue whale movement is ongoing, and in particular on their diving and feeding behaviour.
 Learn more about the current research by clicking here.

 Green turtles and hawksbill turtles face a number of threats, including getting tangled in fishing gear, habitat loss and light pollution, e.g. turtle hatchlings being confused by light.

 In order to protect turtles we need to understand where these wide-ranging species roam and the areas they use the most.
 To do this AIMS researchers tracked their movements by attaching satellite tags to individual turtles and compiled satellite tracking data from previous studies.
 An analysis of the combined tracks identified the areas they used during the breeding season, their migratory pathways and the areas they feed.
 As with the blue whales, these important areas were compared to areas where threats occur, from human activities, such as shipping, oil and gas production, fishing and coastal development.
 The research highlighted where overlap occurred and where management might be needed to protect turtles and a range of other species from the threats that results from these activities.
 View the results by clicking here.